-Total assets: 836.8 million euros (2017)
+Total assets: CZK 664.4 million (2020)

 Founded in 1992, Postova Bank offers retail banking products and services to individuals, SMEs, and companies in Slovakia.
 The bank is a member of J&T Finance Group, a Central European investment group.
 It also provides insurance and asset management services through subsidiaries.

-Net income: 48.61 million euros (2016)
+Net income: EUR 37.93 million (2019)

-Total assets: 4.26 billion euros (2016)
+Total assets: EUR 4.41 billion (2019)

-Established in 1993, Prima Banka offers banking solutions to the public sector and municipalities in Slovakia.
+Established in 1993, Prima Banka Slovensko offers banking solutions to the public sector and municipalities in Slovakia.
 It also serves private individuals and business entities across the country.
 Previously known as Dexia Banka Slovensko, it adopted its current name as one of the banks in Slovakia in 2012.

-Headquartered in Zilina, Prima Banka currently employs 700 staff and oversees about 100 branches and 230 ATMs.
+Headquartered in Zilina, Prima Banka currently employs 816 staff and oversees about 100 branches and 230 ATMs.

-Net income: 14.94 million euros (2017)
+Net income: EUR 17.52 million (2020)

-Total assets: 3.55 billion euros (2017)
+Total assets: EUR 4.71 billion (3/2020)

 OTP Banka Slovensko operates as a subsidiary of OTP Bank RT, Hungary’s biggest bank.
 It owns a universal banking license, along with a full foreign exchange license.
 The bank offers a comprehensive range of financial products and services to individual clients and legal entities.

-Total assets: 1.46 billion euros (2017)
+Total assets: EUR 1.41 billion (3/2020)

 Established in 1995, Privatbanka is the first of the banks in Slovakia to offer specialized private banking and asset management services to customers across the country.
 The bank caters to individual and business clients, providing private, retail, and corporate banking products and services.
 It operates as a subsidiary of Penta Investments Limited.